PyO3/maturin/guide/src/develop.md

 Starting from v0.12.4, the [Python maturin package](https://pypi.org/project/maturin/) provides a Python import hook to allow quickly build and load a Rust module into Python.

-It supports pure Rust and mixed Rust/Python project layout as well as a standalone `.rs` file.
+It supports importing editable-installed pure Rust and mixed Rust/Python project layouts as well as importing standalone `.rs` files.

 ```python
 from maturin import import_hook